npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_budgeting_expenses.md

 ## To select a budget month:

 Because YNAB is designed as a monthly budget, there is a section for each of the twelve months in the budget spreadsheet.
-YNAB automatically highlights current and future months, while previous months appear dimmed.
+YNAB automatically highlights current and future months, whereas previous months appear dimmed.

 Select the month you need from the navigation string at the top of the budget spreadsheet.
 Or use the navigation buttons next to the navigation string.